Vivekanand-R/AI-Product-Framework/README.md

 B. Privacy-by-Design is essential, influencing data collection, consent, and user control features.

 C. Non-compliance damages brand reputation and restricts market access.

-D. Clear privacy practices build user trust and can be a competitive edge.
+D. Clear privacy practices build the user trust and can be a competitive edge.

 E. Key role in cross-functional teams handling technical, and marketing aspects of privacy.